-- fluctuations in our customers' businesses; - timing and recognition of revenues from customer orders; - timing and market acceptance of new products or enhancements introduced by us or our competitors; - availability of parts from our suppliers and the manufacturing capacity of our subcontractors; - · changes in the prices of our products or of our competitors' products; and - · fluctuations in exchange rates of foreign currencies.
+- fluctuations in our customers' businesses; - timing and recognition of revenues from customer orders; - timing and market acceptance of new products or enhancements introduced by us or our competitors; - availability of parts from our suppliers and the manufacturing capacity of our subcontractors; - decisions by customers to reduce their purchases of our products; - changes in the prices of our products or of our competitors' products; and - fluctuations in exchange rates of foreign currencies.

 Certain of our sales come from products with high selling prices and significant lead times.
 We may receive several large orders in one quarter from a customer and then receive no orders from that customer in the next quarter.
 As a result, the timing and recognition of sales from customer orders can cause significant fluctuations in our operating results from quarter to quarter.
+In addition, our sales are reactive to changes in our customers' businesses.
+For instance, a customer that placed a large order in one period could subsequently experience a downturn in business and, as a result, could cancel an order or reduce the amount of products it purchases from us in future periods.

-A delay in a shipment or failure to meet our revenue recognition criteria near the end of a reporting period due, for example, to rescheduling or cancellations by customers or to unexpected difficulties experienced by us, may cause sales in the period to decline significantly and may have a material adverse effect on our operations for that period.
+A delay in a shipment or failure to meet our revenue recognition criteria near the end of a reporting period due, for example, to rescheduling or cancellations by customers or to unexpected difficulties experienced by us may cause sales in the period to decline significantly and may have a material adverse effect on our operations for that period.